10 R Documentation

 1. Which package should I use?

 For instance, there are more than three R packages that can be used to collect data from Twitter, including rtweet, twitteR and streamR.
-The last updated dates for the three packages are in 2023, 2022 and 2018, respectively.
-The last one is not being actively maintained.
+The last updated dates for the three packages are in 2024, 2022 and 2018, respectively.
+Only the first one is being maintained.

 Whether a package is actively maintained matters a lot, especially considering the fact that web services such as Twitter has been actively updating its policies for data collection via its APIs.
 Therefore, the R wrappers for Twitter APIs better keep up with Twitter’s pace.